NYPL/MyLibraryNYCApp/README.md

 config > initializers > delayed_job_config.rb
 ```
 The second place is the log.
 Our is here: ``` tail -500f log/delayed_job.log ``` .

-Our asynchronous code is currently used for user barcode creation on account create.
-During that process, we need to talk to Sierra one or more times, and those calls can take up time and resources.
-For more info on barcodes, see https://confluence.nypl.org/display/DIGTL/User+Barcodes .

 Testing